Giving constructive design feedback

 When a designer asks you for feedback on their work, how do you go about it so that the feedback is effective and motivates the designer to improve the work?

 At Fruto we run regular design critique sessions within the team.
 These sessions help us keep improving the quality of our work on a regular basis.
-Some of our team members (including myself) teaches at universities or mentor other designers.
+Some of our team members (including myself) teach at universities or mentor other designers.

 1. First: Look for the positives